The concept that increased my studio's income by 60% this year.

 Up until 2014, I did what I always thought was “hard work”.
 I would do my 50+ hour weeks without complaint, I took every job I could get, and I did whatever I could to build my reputation (and thus my business).

-If you have your own studio (or do any sort of freelance work), then I’m sure you can relate with me.
+If you have your own studio (or do any sort of freelance work), then I'm sure you can relate to me.

 The Cons of Being a Sole Proprietor

 From a financial standpoint, the biggest flaw of being an audio engineer is that your income is directly tied to how much time you spend on your business

 Since there are only 24 hours in the day, this means a recording studio is not a scalable business.

 What does this mean for you?
 It means that you will always be the bottleneck in your business.
 If you want more money, you’re going to have to work more hours.
 That's just the cold hard truth of the sole-proprietors life…